 easily, and, if you have no hiking poles, crossing without

 Skyline II Trail Picture Province of British Columbia Canada

-5. And then the hike continues
+5. And, then, the hike continues

 through a mostly featureless forest.
 The path is quite wide and fairly

-6. There are numerous
+6. There are numerous switchbacks on

-switchbacks on this trail.
+Skyline II Trail.
 This is good for making the hike less

 strenuous.
 But, with the snow on the ground, getting lost would be very